MicrosoftDocs/dynamics-365-intelligent-order-management/topics/support.md

 [!include [banner](includes/banner.md)]

+This article provides information about how to get support for Microsoft Dynamics 365 Intelligent Order Management.

 ## Creating a support ticket

-You can contact a Microsoft support representative and get support for Microsoft Dynamics 365 Intelligent Order Management using the **Help + support** experience in Microsoft Power Platform admin center.
+You can contact a Microsoft support representative and get support for Intelligent Order Management using the **Help + support** experience in Microsoft Power Platform admin center.

 ### Prerequisites